-- Cloudways - With Cloudways, you have to launch a server and connect your site.
+- Cloudways - With Cloudways, you have to launch a hosting server and connect your site.
 It's an extra step, but it's not hard and only takes a few minutes.
-Cloudways gives you more control over the cloud host you use, server size, price, and data center location.
+Cloudways gives you more control over the cloud host you use, server size, price, and data centers locations.
 Cloudways has monthly pricing and free migration.

 - Iridium Hosting - Iridium is a new hosting company specifically geared toward running WordPress websites.
 It promises to offer hosting that is always online, reliable, secure, and fast.
 With their SSD servers, Iridium offers outstanding speed.
 And the company prides itself on the quality and breadth of its support.